akimwong/2_AI/README.md

 # 2_AI
-Not projects yet, practicing in the playground.
+Currently practicing and improving skills in the playground; no completed projects yet.